Fall 2 2018

 ESRI ArcGIS for Desktop Advanced 10.3+: You must also have access to the 3D Analyst and Spatial Analyst extensions in order to complete this course.
 For complete ordering information, see the GEOINT Program FAQ.
 ESRI ArcInfo is also required for other courses in the Certificate and Masters of GIS programs.
 The license you acquire for this course will serve you in the other courses as well.
 The instructions for this course were created using ArcGIS 10.3.1 for Desktop.

 QuantumGIS Desktop 2.x.x: QuantumGIS, or just QGIS, is a free and open source GIS software package we will use in addition to ArcGIS.
 It can conduct many of the GIS operations in ArcGIS and is particularly good at import/export of a wide variety of vector data formats.
 Although we will not use it in this course, QGIS also integrates well with the open source spatial database PostGIS (the spatial extension of PostgreSQL).
-You can download the software for Windows and Mac here.
+Download the PostgreSQL software for Windows and Mac.

 Using the Library